xorbitsai/inference/doc/source/development/xinference_internals.rst

       xinference-supervisor = xinference.deploy.cmdline:supervisor
       xinference-worker = xinference.deploy.cmdline:worker

-The command-line ``xinference`` can be refered to code in ``xinference.deploy.cmdline:cli``.
+The command-line ``xinference`` can be referred to code in ``xinference.deploy.cmdline:cli``.

 Click
 -----
 We use Click to implement a specific command-line:

 ::